Leadership Behavior Sets the Tone

-How can we create workplaces where every voice is heard and matters, everyone thrives and finds meaning, and change and innovation happen naturally?
+How can we create workplaces where every voice is heard, everyone thrives and finds meaning, and change and innovation happen naturally?

 What to do if the culture one finds oneself in has leadership behavior that does not create an ecosystem where people can thrive?